PrefectHQ/prefect/docs/guides/moving-data.md

     ```

 ## Create a storage block
 Create a block for your cloud provider using Python code or the UI.
 In this example we'll use Python code:

 === "AWS"

     Note the S3Bucket block is not the same as the S3 block that ships with Prefect.
     The S3Bucket block we use in this example is part of the prefect-aws library and provides additional functionality.

     ```python
     from prefect_aws import S3Bucket

-    s3bucket = S3Bucket.create(
+    s3bucket = S3Bucket.create(credentials=AWSCredentials(name="my-aws-credentials"))
-        name="my-bucket",
-        credentials=AWSCredentials(name="my-aws-credentials"),
-    )

-    s3bucket.save(overwrite=True)
+    s3bucket.save(name="my_s3_bucket_block", overwrite=True)
     ```

 === "Azure"

+    TK - probably switch to prefect-azure way

     ```python
     from prefect import task
     from prefect.filesystems import Azure

     azure_storage = Azure(

     )
-    my_azure_creds.save(name="my-azure-creds-block", overwrite=True)
+    azure_storage.save(name="my-azure-creds-block", overwrite=True)

     ```

 === "GCP"

     Note the GcsBucket block is not the same as the GCS block that ships with Prefect.
     The GcsBucket block is part of the prefect-gcp library and provides additional functionality.
     We'll use it here.

     ```python
     from prefect_gcp.cloud_storage import GcsBucket